-In last night’s special, Fluffy talked a little bit about his personal history, in terms of his struggles to establish himself as a performer.
+In last night’s special, Fluffy talked a little bit about his personal history, specifically in terms of his struggles to establish himself as a performer.
 He spoke of his frustration as being labeled as a Latino comic rather than as a good comedian, period.
 I get him; I really do.
 Let me say right away that he is obviously proud of his heritage while at the same way acknowledging that it has very little to do with his talent.

 So, again, I get him; I truly get him because I feel exactly the same way about being a scientist.

 The main point is that culturally, I am Hispanic or Latino, however you wish to label me.
-This includes aspects like habits and customs, food (Puerto Rican food is the best, bar none) and language.
+This includes aspects like habits and customs, food (Puerto Rican food is the best, bar none, period!) and language.
 For example, even though I am completely fluent in English, my first language is Spanish.
-Physically, I do not look like the stereotypical “Hispano”, I am a blue-eyed “jincho” (a Puerto Rican term for someone with “fair skin”, incidentally, not a compliment), and again, my mother tongue is Spanish.
+Physically, I do not look like the stereotypical “Hispano”, I am a blue-eyed “jincho” (a Puerto Rican term for someone with “fair skin”, incidentally, not usually a compliment), and again, my mother tongue is Spanish.

 By the way, how can you tell what is your true first language?